decentraland/adr/content/ADR-206-backpack-v2-back-end-dependencies.md

 adr: 206
 title: Back-end dependencies for the new Backpack V2
 date: 2023-04-17
-status: Review
+status: Draft
 type: RFC
 spdx-license: CC0-1.0
 authors:
   - sandrade-dcl
   - lorux0
   - davidejensen
 ---

-## Need
+## Abstract
-This is a technical proposal for the needs described here: [PRD: Backpack V2](https://www.notion.so/decentraland/PRD-Backpack-V2-13fd81cca29a45a180af6b73c2ca49b5)
+This is a technical proposal for the needs that we have from back-end to implement the new BackpackV2 feature.

 ![image](https://user-images.githubusercontent.com/64659061/229762895-ea269990-2b40-412b-be26-071228f6a226.png)

-The intention of this document is:

-- Identifying which teams will be involved and what responsibilities they’ll cover.
-- Dividing the new functionality in smaller tasks that will be estimated accordingly in order to create a development roadmap.
-- Finding possible corner cases in order to preemptively identify and solve them.
-- Reaching a consensus between different affected teams in terms of defining the different functionalities and flows.

-### Involved teams
-This initiative will require a cross team effort that will include the following teams:

-- Explorer: for the UI, UI functionalities and integration with the back-end side.
-- Platform: for the modification of the already existing lambdas endpoints in order to make them compatible with the new requirements (sorting wearables by different criteria, filtering them by different criteria, etc.) and/or the creation of new ones required.

-## Back-end dependencies
+## Context, Reach & Prioritization
 We currently have several lambdas endpoints (some of them compatible with pagination) that are already being used by the current version of the Backpack to retrieve the information about the wearables.
 These endpoints are:
 - **Base Wearables**: `/lambdas/collections/wearables?collectionId=urn:decentraland:off-chain:base-avatars`
 - **Owned Wearables**: `/lambdas/users/:userId/wearables?includeDefinitions=true`